UFreedom/FloatingView/README.md

 ```

-If [SpringHelper][7] can not meet your needs, you can directly use the `createSpringByBouncinessAndSpeed(double bounciness, double speed)`, or
+If [SpringHelper][7] can not meet your needs, you can directly use the `createSpringByBouncinessAndSpeed(double bounciness, double speed)` or
 `createSpringByTensionAndFriction(double tension, double friction)` to create the Spring, and then use `transition (Progress double, startValue float, endValue float)` for numerical conversion

 ####4.Floating Path Animation
-The floating path animation is also very simple, such as [CurveFloatingPathTransition][9], first you need to inherit from the [BaseFloatingPathTransition][10] class and [FloatingTransition][4] class inheritance.
-The difference is, you need to implement a `getFloatingPath (`) method.
+The floating path animation is also very simple, such as [CurveFloatingPathTransition][9], first you need to inherit from the [BaseFloatingPathTransition][10] class ,The difference is, you need to implement a `getFloatingPath (`) method.
 Use `Path` in the `getFloatingPath () `method to create the path you want to float, and then call `FloatingPath.create (path, false)` to return.
 For example, [CurveFloatingPathTransition][9] implementation:

 ```java